Microsoft Cloud for Healthcare Launched; Takes the Limelight in Fight against COVID-19

 - Patient Engagement and collaboration, via Microsoft Dynamics 365 Marketing, Azure IoT and Dynamics 365 Customer Service;

-- Personalized, real-time patience experience ;
+- Personalized, real-time patient experience ;

 - Remote health monitoring and assistance, delivered through Healthcare Bot Service;